ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 Found 1 error in 1 file (checked 1 source file)
 ```

-This is a test we can do without writing any specific test cases - very cool.
+This is a test we can run without writing any specific test logic - very cool.

 Static type checking is layer of testing, that will catch some bugs that many unit test suites won't.
 Static typing will check more paths than a single unit test often does - catching edge cases that would otherwise only occur in production.